Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/jenkins.rst

    Jul 03 12:37:22 vps429458 docker[9553]: 932c528c68d14e24aab036f2021e2dee
    Jul 03 12:37:22 vps429458 docker[9553]: This may also be found at: /var/jenkins_home/secrets/initialAdminPassword

 Then you can open this jenkins instance in your browser and put this password there so you can set everything up:

 .. code-block:: none

    http://localhost:8080/jenkins/

-After that, you can also set up a nginx instance as a proxy so you don't need the port number in the URL, but you don't need to do that on your development machine.
+After that, you can also set up a nginx instance as a proxy so you do not need the port number in the URL, but you do not need to do that on your development machine.

 Plugins
 -------